aderussell/aderussell.github.io/privacy.md

 ## Cookies
-This website does not directly use cookies for any purpose.
+This website does not directly use cookies for any purpose except analytics.
 However, this site is hosted on [GitHub](https://github.com) and so there is the possibility that cookies may be used by GitHub; these cookies will never be accessed by this site.
 For full details on GitHub's use of cookies view their [privacy policy](https://help.github.com/articles/github-privacy-policy/).